13 Steps to Wake Up Early in the Morning (and not Feel Tired!)

 2. Engage in relaxing activities at night.

-You could spend the few hours before going to bed reading a book, listening to soothing music, or taking a bath to encourage your body and mind to relax.
+You could spend the few hours before going to bed reading a book, listening to soothing music or your favorite sleep podcast, or taking a bath to encourage your body and mind to relax.
 Decelerating your mind prepares you to have a deeper sleep.
 The key is that this time is quiet and enjoyable for you, so your routine may differ from someone else's—and you might want to try more than one activity to calm you down.

 Put away any screens like your phone or television, and do a more mindful activity.
 You may want to do some light yoga or meditation, or even write in your journal to recount the day.